Best travel eSIM for Austria in 2026

 Is there 5G coverage for eSIMs in Austria?

 5G depends on the Austrian network the eSIM rides and whether the plan includes it.
 All three networks have built out 5G, and A1 and Drei switched off their legacy 3G networks during 2025 to free up spectrum, with the densest coverage around Vienna, Graz and Salzburg.
-Simscanner does not yet publish a verified per-brand 5G figure for Austria; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Austria in the speed section.

 How do I activate an eSIM before arriving in Austria?